Jeff Lewis (American football)

-Jeffrey Scott Lewis (April 17, 1973 – January 5, 2013) was an American football quarterback in the National Football League for the Denver Broncos and the Carolina Panthers.
+Jeffrey Scott Lewis (April 17, 1973 – January 5, 2013) was an American professional football quarterback in the National Football League (NFL) for the Denver Broncos and Carolina Panthers.
 He played college football at Northern Arizona University.

-Early years
+Early life

 Lewis attended Horizon High School where he was an All-conference and All-city selection in football, baseball and basketball.
 He gained over 1,000 rushing yards in his last 2 seasons in football.
-As a senior in baseball, he batted for a .492 average and tallied a 3-1 record as a pitcher.
+As a senior in baseball, he batted for a .492 average and tallied a 3–1 record as a pitcher.

+College career

 He accepted a scholarship from Northern Arizona University, where he became a four-year starter at quarterback (41 straight starts) and a three-time team captain.
 After being redshirted in 1991, he finished his college career with 785 completions of 1,315 passes for 9,655 yards and 67 touchdowns.
 At the time he was second on the school's all-time list in passing yards (9,655), completions (785), attempts (1,316), pass completion percentage (59.7) and touchdowns (67).
 He also set the NCAA Division I-AA career record for interception avoidance (1.82).

 In 2003, he was inducted into the Northern Arizona Athletics Hall of Fame.

 Professional career

 Denver Broncos

-Lewis was selected by the Denver Broncos in the fourth round (100th overall) of the 1996 draft.
+Lewis was selected by the Denver Broncos in the fourth round (100th overall) of the 1996 NFL draft.
 As a rookie, he was the third-string quarterback.
 The next year, he was named the backup behind John Elway and was seen as the heir apparent to the future hall of famer.

 In 1998, he was lost for the season after tearing his left anterior cruciate ligament while playing a pickup basketball game and made matters worse by hiding how he suffered the injury.

 He fell out of favor with head coach Mike Shanahan and was traded to the Carolina Panthers, in exchange for a 1999 third round (#67-Chris Watson) and a 2000 fourth round draft choice (#112-Cooper Carlisle) on March 1, 1999.